 Transaction dates are incorrect after importing a bank file

 When importing CSV and QIF bank files, PocketSmith tries to work out the date format that has been uploaded without asking you for additional input.
 Sometimes, PocketSmith will import transactions with the incorrect date format.
-This article will outline why this can happen and how to fix it.
+This user guide will outline why this can happen and how to fix it.

 Incorrect dates on my CSV or QIF file

 When you upload a CSV or QIF file, PocketSmith tries to work out the date format.
 In some instances, you may need to correct it.
 Date formats that contain any explicit month names e.g. ‘20 Dec 2014’ or ‘5 March 2015’ work fine.